Impact Wrestling Crossroads (3/8/2018)- Orlando, FL

 This was a really great back-and-forth match with very good storytelling and some excellent twists and turns.
 Sydal won… but we never found out who his spiritual advisor is, which I thought they had promised us.

-Of all of the stupid ways for an announcer to kill his/her own credibility, why does Josh Matthews insists on claiming that Ishimori’s entrance music is the best wrestling entrance music of all time?
+Of all of the stupid ways for an announcer to kill his/her own credibility, why does Josh Matthews insist on claiming that Ishimori’s entrance music is the best wrestling entrance music of all time?
 Enter Sandman, Drop The Bombshell, GLORIOUS, The Final Countdown, Homicide’s music in ROH (the Kill Bill intro into The Truth), Ministry Taker, Own Personal Jesus, Cult of Personality, Disposable Teens, Man in the Box, Joe’s WWE theme, Joe’s TNA theme, The Game, Taker’s current theme, No Chance, the WolfPac theme, Abyss’ theme, Sting’s TNA music, Goldberg’s music, Austin’s music… and he is going to try to tell me that this crap is the best entrance music in wrestling?
 Really?

 ALLIE PROMO- she says she’s going to win the belt… and dedicate the win to her mentor, Gail Kim.
 Because everything in the TNA women’s division must eventually come back to Gail Kim.
 I took issue with something she said here, but I’ll get into what that was and why in a moment.
 First, though, there was the…